SpaceShaman/ORMagic/README.md

 - The new column cannot have `unique` or `primary_key` set to `True`.
 - The new column needs to have a default value or set as optional.
-- You can rename multiple columns at once and add multiple columns at once but you cannot mix this two operations in one call.
+- You can rename, drop and add multiple columns at once but you cannot mix this tree operations in one call.

 ### Many-to-many relationships